 Certified Healthcare Safety Professional Education Requirements

 The Certified Healthcare Safety Professional (CHSP) is an optional credential for healthcare management professionals.
-Get some quick facts about the education and certification necessary to qualify as a Certified Healthcare Safety Professional.
+Get some quick facts about the education and experience necessary to qualify as a Certified Healthcare Safety Professional.

 The Certified Healthcare Safety Professional (CHSP) designation was created in 1978 by the Board of Certified Healthcare Safety Management.
 This particular certification is offered at the master, senior and associate levels.
 To qualify for this certification, either an associate or bachelor's degree in health care management or some other healthcare field is required, though physicians and other biomedical professionals can qualify for the certification.

 The CHSP level certification is awarded after the successful completion of a comprehensive exam that covers competency in safety management, government agencies and standards, voluntary and standards organizations, healthcare hazards, infection control and prevention, fire safety, and accrediting organizations.

 |Continuing Education Requirements*||10 hours annually||10 hours annually||10 hours annually|

 Source: *International Board for Certification of Safety Managers

 The Certified Healthcare Safety Professional credential is awarded to many different types of professionals in the healthcare field.
 For example, a physician or a biomedical profession can qualify for this certification.
 For the purpose of this article, however, only associate and bachelor's degrees in healthcare management will be discussed.
 Graduates of these two degree programs with some years of experience can also earn the CHSP designation.